umvirt/ulfs-packages-database/README.md

 - qemu64 - for common CPUs builds
 - amd64 - for specific CPUs builds

 Memory: Some packages are need 3GB per CPU core or more.
-If you not have enough memory reduce CPU cores quantity.
+If you don't have enough memory, you have to reduce CPU cores quantity.

+### Features

+- amdgpu_virtio support in MESA

+### Differences with BLFS

+- glib - splited in 2 packages: glib & glib-gobject
+- xmlto - skip validation to work offline
+- 7zip - modified "for" loop in install script
+- mesa - new version to support amdgpu_virtio